 - Recent hospital stay or exposure to person with CDI

-If you suspect CDI: Send faeces to the microbiology laboratory for C. difficile toxin testing
+If you suspect CDI: Send faeces to the microbiology laboratory for C. difficile testing

 Treatment: Confirmed C. difficile infection